-Beagles are genetically predisposed to:
+Beagles are commonly prone to:

-Proper nutrition helps:
+Proper Beagle nutrition helps:

 - Maintain a healthy weight and reduce obesity risk

-- Support steady energy without hyperactivity or crashes
+- Support steady energy throughout the day

-- Protect joints, especially as Beagles age
+- Protect joints, especially as Beagles get older

 - Improve stool quality and digestive comfort